 I also made sure to put the kids in shoes that slip easily on and off so that if they kicked them off on the airplane, I could get them back on them quickly.

-Flying With Kids: Conclusion
+Flying With Twins: Conclusion

 It was really hard, but you know what?
 We made wonderful memories as a family.